The Best BJJ GIs in 2024

 Best BJJ Gi review

 Double Weave Gi contains the same pattern found in a single weave Gi.
 The main difference, though, is that the single weave is repeated.
 This feature makes the double weave one of the best out there.
-It provides more thickness, durability and is heavier compared to a single weave.
+It provides more thickness, and durability and is heavier compared to a single weave.
 It is very difficult for opponents to establish grips on a double weave Gi.
 The thickness which may make it hard to wear is the only con of this weave.

 Gold Weave